-I believe in justice.
-I do.
-I don’t think evil should ever prevail.
-Yet there’s a line that can be crossed, an unhealthy one, where we are no longer praying and pursuing justice, but living as a debt collector.
+I don’t think evil should ever prevail but there’s a line that can be crossed, an unhealthy one, where we are no longer pursuing justice, but living as a debt collector.

 Maybe you have been waiting to feel satisfied that they’ve paid before you let God mend your heart.